cchitsiang/awesome-stars/topics.md

 - [fingerprintjs/BotD](https://github.com/fingerprintjs/BotD) - Bot detection library that runs in the browser.
 Detects automation tools and frameworks.
 No server required, runs 100% on the client.
 - [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers for Go is a Golang library that provides a friendly API to run Docker containers.
 It is designed to create a runtime testing environment to use during your automatic tests.
 - [dotenx/dotenx](https://github.com/dotenx/dotenx) - No/low-code all-in-one platform to build web applications, websites, APIs, forms, automations.
-An alternative for bubble, webflow, Zapier, and much more
+An alternative for wordpress, bubble, webflow, Zapier, and much more
 - [TwiN/gatus](https://github.com/TwiN/gatus) - ⛑ Automated service health dashboard
 - [reportportal/reportportal](https://github.com/reportportal/reportportal) - Main Repository.
 Report Portal starts here - see readme below.
 - [playwright-community/playwright-go](https://github.com/playwright-community/playwright-go) - Playwright for Go a browser automation library to control Chromium, Firefox and WebKit with a single API.